Entrepreneurship and Innovation

-Entrepreneurship is the process of discovery, evaluation and pursuit of opportunities.
+Entrepreneurship: the process of discovery, evaluation and pursuit of opportunities

-Innovation is the successful introduction of new products or practices into the market, and the successful implementation of novel ideas into practice.
+Innovation: the successful introduction of new products or practices into the market, and the successful implementation of novel ideas into practice

+Yes!
 An entrepreneurship curriculum is useful for students in all career fields.
-Examples of the types of students who would find entrepreneurship helpful include:
+Students who would find the minor helpful include:

 - Fine arts and liberal arts students interested in self-employment or freelancing